RoyalCast™ Fiberglass Columns

 The exterior and interior fiberglass columns manufactured by Royal Corinthian are one and the same.
 We don’t do anything different to front porch fiberglass columns because by the very nature of the composition, fiberglass pillars are impervious to the elements.
 Wood columns, on the other hand, go through a special treatment process for exterior use and still don’t last very long, which is why we replace them for consumers on a weekly basis, especially rotting bases with our fiberglass column bases that last a lifetime.

-You can learn more about cutting, painting, splitting, screwing into, and installing fiberglass columns in our fiberglass columns faq.
+You can learn more about cutting, painting, splitting, screwing into, and installing exterior fiberglass columns in our FAQ section.

 Fiberglass Composite Columns Features